douglowder/CriticalUpdatesTest/README.md

 You can turn on automatic update downloads by removing the above setting, or changing the value to `ON_LOAD`, then running `npx expo prebuild` to propagate the new setting to the native iOS and Android code (`Expo.plist` and `AndroidManifest.xml`).

 After building the app this way, try force quitting the app, push an update as above, then start the app up again.
 Now the app should automatically detect and download the update, and status should automatically turn yellow.
-The code is currently configured to automatically run the update when downloaded, so the app will reload and the monitor will turn green again.

 ### Push a critical update
 ```bash